gptshubham595/BOSCH-Route-Optimization-INTERIIT/README.md

 # BOSCH-Route-Optimization-INTERIIT

-  Route Optimization which is based on Genetic Algotrithm and Taabu Search in order to find the best possible paths in order to pickup employees in certain time window.
+  Route Optimization which is based on Genetic Algotrithm and Tabu Search in order to find the best possible paths in order to pickup employees in certain time window.

 ## PROBLEM STATEMENT